dwyl/home/town-council-requirements.md

 to pay a fee for doing so.

 ## Especialidades

-If you do hand in your architectural plans for approval first, you'll get a letter from the council with a list of :wrench: :nut_and_bolt: projects you need to hand in (they are not specific to your property) and a deadline by which to do so.
+If you do hand in your architectural plans for approval first, you'll get a letter from the council with a list of projects you need to hand in (they are not specific to your property) and a deadline by which to do so.
 You can find our list here: https://github.com/dwyl/home/issues/36

-Getting the documents together was extremely time consuming not only because it's essentially a process of herding cats, but because the Braga town council has some very specific rules technical rules around the documents, from format to naming conventions (more on these [below](#the-gotchas)).
+Getting the documents together was extremely time consuming not only because it's essentially a process of herding cats, but because the Braga town council has some very specific technical rules around the documents, from format to naming conventions (more on these [below](#the-gotchas)).

-***All documents (including the signed and scanned `requerimento` form) must be handed in on a CD*** as well as a hard copy of the signed `requerimento`.
+***All documents (including the signed and scanned `requerimento` form) must be handed in on a CD-ROM*** as well as a hard copy of the signed `requerimento`.

 Before you are able to hand _any_ of your documents in, the documents on your CD are run through a program to check they meet the technical requirements